Want to see one of the UK’s best castles? St Michaels Mount in Cornwall is a must see attraction for just that.

 Up at the castle before going inside.

-It’s a short 5 minutes walk from the small harbour to the castle itself but be careful as the walkway can be slippy in parts.
+It’s a short 5-minute walk from the small harbour to the castle itself but be careful as the walkway can be slippy in parts.

-Before going inside the castle there are a few cannon to see and makes a nice photo with Penzance across the sea in the background.
+Before going inside the castle there are a few cannons to see and makes a nice photo with Penzance across the sea in the background.

 Taking a break once inside the castle on a stone bench.

-There’s lots of rooms in the castle each with it’s own history and purpose.
+There are lots of rooms in the castle each with its own history and purpose.

 One of the castles many rooms.